Huddersfield January 1643

 Whilst he was musing on these sad thoughts, a Messenger was sent unto him from Hull, to let him know the Townsmen had secured the Governour; that they were sensible of the danger he was in, and if he had any occasion to make use of that Place, he should be very readily and gladly receiv’d there.
 Which News was joyfully receiv’d, and acknowledged as a great Mercy of God, yet it was not made use of till a further necessity compell’d.Short memorials of Thomas Lord Fairfax written by himself

 Lord Fairfax decided that his force must attempt to break out of Bradford at dawn.
 The footsoldiers went out through some narrow lanes and Ferdinando Fairfax himself was accompanied by his horse soldiers and they set off to attempt to secure Leeds.
 Sir Thomas Fairfax covered his father’s escape and remained in Bradford until early on the 3rd July.

-The Earl of Newcastle spent the next days bringing down his cannon and made repeated assaults in the town on the 1st July.
+The Earl of Newcastle had brought down his cannon and made repeated assaults in the town on the 1st July.
 The next day, a Sunday, the Earl of Newcastle sent in a messenger offering a cease fire, which Thomas Fairfax agreed to accept, to prevent the deaths of the citizens.
 Fairfax twice sent out two Captains to negotiate over the next few hours, but Newcastle was using the time to his advantage and moving his artillery to a better position, from where they could fire directly into the heart of the town.